Posted on 5 January 2021

 no-one telling you what to believe – just the peace and quiet to work it out for yourself

-Quakers widely describe themselves as being seekers on an experimental journey of learning and experience.
+Quakers widely describe themselves as being seekers on a journey of Continuous Revelation, where learning and experience are constantly sought.

 What brings the Quakers together is the understanding that within every person there is something special, something of the divine.
 Christian Quakers often use the phrase, ‘That of God in everyone’.